The Asset Tracing and Recovery Review: United Kingdom - England & Wales

 Whether a fraud defence can be raised in relation to the enforcement of a foreign judgment depends on where the judgment was granted.

-Where enforcement of a foreign judgment is sought under the Commonwealth-related statutes, there are explicit provisions that provide a defence against enforcement if the judgment was obtained by fraud.151 Where enforcement of foreign judgments not covered by the aforementioned regime or the European regime is sought, the common law similarly provides a defence.152
+Where enforcement of a foreign judgment is sought under the Commonwealth-related statutes, there are explicit provisions that provide a defence against enforcement if the judgment was obtained by fraud.156 Where enforcement of foreign judgments not covered by the aforementioned regime or the European regime is sought, the common law similarly provides a defence.157

-1 Robert Hunter is the principal of Robert Hunter Consultants, Ekaterina Pakerova is currently an assistant senior paralegal at Allen & Overy LLP and Jack Walsh is a senior associate at Edmonds Marshall McMahon Ltd. The authors would like to express their gratitude to Andrew Young, Sam Waudby, Eytan Storfer and Rupert Wheeler, who assisted in the preparation of this chapter.
+1 Robert Hunter is the principal of Robert Hunter Consultants, Ekaterina Pakerova is a trainee solicitor at Linklaters and Jack Walsh is a senior associate at Edmonds Marshall McMahon Ltd. The authors would like to express their gratitude to Andrew Young, Sam Waudby, Eytan Storfer and Rupert Wheeler, who assisted in the preparation of this chapter.

 2 R (Virgin Media Ltd) v.
 Zinga EWCA Crim 52.